Centre-College-History-Program/history-bot-josh-roby/README.md

 Students who take "History Bots" will:
 - develop skills in historical research, gaining experience in gathering different sources and choosing which materials to use
 - produce a work of history (in this case the "history bot") that engages with concepts of historical argument and narrative with a focus on a broader audience
-- work in groups to plan and execute a clearly articulated project, outlining student responsibilities and milestones towards the final product.
+- work in small groups to plan and execute a clearly articulated project, outlining student responsibilities and milestones towards the final product